Marjorie Morningstar (film): Plot

-Airman gets a job at an advertising firm and seems to do well, but one week he doesn't show up at work and refuses to take Marjorie's calls.
-She goes to his apartment and finds him drunk with a strange woman, Imogene Norman.
+Airman is hired by an advertising firm and seems to do well, but one week he doesn't show up at work and refuses to take Marjorie's calls.
+She goes to his apartment and finds him drunk with a strange woman.
 He has decided he cannot stand the professional lifestyle and wants to be an artist.
-The impetus to change careers is the success of Wally Wronkin on Broadway; the playwright has launched a series of hits and Airman is consumed with jealousy.
-Upon admitting he hates his conventional job and his anger towards himself, Marjorie convinces her girlfriend's new husband to invest in his play.
-Wally and the investors critique the play's ending as being depressing and not viable, but in a fit of rage Noel refuses to make the changes required to appease them.
+The impetus to change careers is the success of Wally Wronkin on Broadway; the playwright has launched a series of hits, and Airman is consumed with jealousy.
+He admits he hates his conventional job and his anger toward himself, and Marjorie convinces her girlfriend's new husband to invest in his play.
+Wally and the investors critique the play's ending as being depressing and not viable, but in a fit of rage, Noel refuses to make the changes required to appease them.
 Despite Airman's outbursts, the investors are convinced to back the play with Wally's lukewarm assurances that it was viable enough.
-The play is panned by critics and is a flop.
+The play is panned by critics.
 "We were crucified," the investor explains to Marjorie.
 The relationship with Noel is unable to survive, and he runs away, again, this time leaving her a note saying he is on his way to Europe.
 She travels to Europe to search for him.
 In London, she meets Wally who tells her Noel is back at South Wind, the resort where they first met.

-Marjorie returns to South Wind, where she watches Noel rehearsing a new summer show.
-Everything is exactly the same as it was, her first summer there, except for herself.
+Marjorie returns to South Wind, where she secretly watches Noel rehearsing a new summer show.
+Everything is exactly as it was, her first summer there, except for herself.
+She overhears an impressionable young woman admire Noel and recognizes her callowness and need to move on from the relationship.
 Greech observes that she's done some growing up.
 We see her board a bus.
 In the rearview mirror, Wronkin sits in back.
-He smiles, as he's been waiting for her to get over her summer fling.
+He smiles, as he has been waiting for her to get over her summer fling.
 The suggestion is that they will embark on the relationship for which Wronkin had been hoping from the beginning.